AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Are the current simplifications justified?
 Is the data you are getting reliable?
 </div>

-Table 1: The bench setup.
-Parameters and resulting values of the current design.

 | Parameter | Meaning | Value |
 | ----- | ------------------------ | ----- |